Frequently Asked Questions

 When can I apply?

-The application cycle for the class that begins in August 2019 runs from the April 27, 2018 until October 1st.
+The application cycle for the class that begins in August 2020 runs from April 27, 2019 until October 1st.

 Applications must be e-submitted to CASPA by the October 1st deadline.
 An applicant's PA shadowing experience and GRE must be completed by October 1st.